PadsterH2012/Instructors/project_instructions/instruction_modules/module_resume_system.md

 - Plan file is corrupted or unreadable
 - Plan format is invalid or incomplete
 - User explicitly requests status.md-based resume

+**Note**: After Module 6 completion, status.md is archived to archivebin/.
+The resume system will automatically check the archived location if the main status.md file is not found.

 ## System Upgrade Detection and Handling